tyoeer/Chaoshead/docs/index.md

 - `ScriptUi`: Tools the show things to the user
 	- `requestString(message)`: Displays `message` to the user, with a textbox.
 Returns the entered text when the user clicks "Confirm".

+## Description

+IF you start your script with a block comment (`--[[`), Chaoshead will display the contents of that block comment in the Script Interface UI when said script is selected.

 ## List of pages: